What Is Safari “Redirects to Yahoo Virus”?

 - Push notifications.

-The ads that are shown by the Safari redirects to Yahoo virus may be dangerous in different ways.
+The ads that are shown by this malware may be dangerous in different ways.
 For one, they may contain trackers, which are objects that are dropped on your Mac and may collect information on your online activities.
 Such information often includes the following:

 - What sites you visit.

 No, Safari Redirects to Yahoo is not a dangerous.
 However, the nature of the program behind these redirect could be making it just as dangerous as one for a couple of reasons.

 The primary danger that is associated with this redirect, however is related to the ads it shows, that could make it indirectly risky for your Mac.
 These ads may eventually lead to the following types of hazardous websites: